levonk/data-integration/Implementor.md

       * md5 or other checksum validation iff available
       * control file asserted iff available
       * Full loads should come in under a different partition and the table pointer should be changed if we know things are successful
+      * Publish schema and data locations to Data Catalog
     * Data quality
       * All cumulatives should be increasing
       * duplicates in master data?   (or data we expect to have only one of)
       * outputs follow naming standards for underlying *.parquet files and within metastore
+      * Data staging locations & processes that check validations before publishing for general consumption.
 	* operationalization
 	  * Do not use thriftserver, must use Livy to submit sql
 	  * Must use livy elt component job